 The Google Cloud Storage JSON API is a simple, JSON-backed interface for accessing and manipulating Cloud Storage projects in a programmatic way.
-It has most of the same features as the Google Cloud Storage XML API, but it is fully compatible with the Cloud Storage Client Libraries.
+It is fully compatible with the Cloud Storage Client Libraries.

 The Google Cloud Storage JSON API is intended for software developers.
 To use it you should be familiar with web programming and be comfortable creating applications that consume web services through HTTP requests.
 If this does not describe you, consider one of the following alternatives:

-If you are just starting out with Google Cloud Storage, you should first try either the Getting Started: Using the Cloud Platform Console or Getting Started: Using the gsutil Tool.
+If you are just starting out with Cloud Storage, you should first try either the GCP Console Quickstart or the gsutil Quickstart.
 These tutorials demonstrate the basics of using Cloud Storage without the need to use the API directly.

 If you are not a software developer and want to store your personal data in the cloud and share it with others, you can use Google Drive.